Aarhus University Seal

 Related entries

-Forms > Word classes > Interjections and particles
+The Building Blocks of Talk-in-interaction > Word classes/Parts of speech > Interjections and particles

-Functions > Actions > Questions and answers > Request for information
+Social Actions > Questions > Request for information